-ARTICLE 14.3: DOMAIN NAMES ON THE INTERNET
+ARTICLE 15.3: DOMAIN NAMES ON THE INTERNET

-- 1. Each Party shall require that the management of its country-code top-level domain (ccTLD) provide an appropriate procedure for the settlement of disputes, based on the principles established in the Uniform Domain-Name Dispute-Resolution Policy (UDRP), in order to address the problem of trademark cyber-piracy. - 2.
-Each Party shall, in addition, require that the management of its ccTLD provide online public access to a reliable and accurate database of contact information for domain-name registrants.
+- 1. In order to address the problem of trademark cyber-piracy, each Party shall require that the management of its country-code top-level domain ("ccTLD") provide an appropriate procedure for the settlement of disputes, based on the principles established in the Uniform Domain-Name Dispute-Resolution Policy. - 2.
+Each Party shall require that the management of its ccTLD provide online public access to a reliable and accurate database of contact information for domain-name registrants.

-ARTICLE 14.4: OBLIGATIONS PERTAINING TO COPYRIGHT AND RELATED RIGHTS
+ARTICLE 15.4: COPYRIGHT AND RELATED RIGHTS